 And your spinach gnudi is ready!
 Serve with grated parmesan and top with fresh chopped basil.

-Gnudi can be frozen.
-Once you make the balls of spinach and ricotta, place on a baking sheet and transfer to the freezer.
+Gnudi can be frozen easily if you want to store them for later.
+Once you make the balls of spinach and ricotta, place them on a baking sheet and transfer them to the freezer.
 Once frozen, you can transfer to a freezer bag for easy storage.
 They will be good for up to 1 month.
-Defrost when ready to eat.
+Defrost them when ready to eat.

-If you like the texture of crispy gnudi, you can pan-fry them after rolling into balls and boiling them before placing in the sauce.
-Use a small amount of butter or oil and a medium heat to give them that crispy exterior.
+If you like the texture of crispier gnudi, you can pan-fry them after rolling them into balls and boiling them before placing them in the sauce.
+Use a small amount of butter or oil and medium heat to give them that crispy exterior.

 Related Recipes